Trung28899/Redux/README.txt

 Step 2: look in reducer.js and Counter.js to see how we import and use it

-VER 4: Combining multiple reducer
+VER 4: Combining multiple reducer, when to use redux
 -----------------------------------------------------------------
-code in 7th commit
+code in 8th commit

 - store/reducer.js file is eliminated, seperating 2 parts into
 reducers/counter.js and reducer/result.js